pie3phobic/Skincare-ai/README.md

 # Description
-## This is a single page Next.js app with OpenAI API that will recommend you products for a scincare routine besed on your input that will be used for a prompt to the Davinci003 model
+## This is a single page Next.js app with OpenAI API that will recommend you products for a skincare routine based on your input that will be used for a prompt to the Davinci003 model

 Made with Next.js and TailwindCSS
 ![localhost_3000_ (1)](https://user-images.githubusercontent.com/115817261/228903648-8251666d-ebd4-46b4-b943-df071bfa2800.png)